Discontinuous transition in 2D Potts: I. Order-Disorder Interface convergence: Random Walk picture in the ATRC

-Let us describe informally the second part of the proof: one has represented the probability of a given cluster participating to the event \(0\leftrightarrow x\) as a product of \emph{dependent} weights, which one can see as a product of conditional kernels (which are \emph{not} probability kernels).
-The idea is now to represent this product of dependent kernels as a mixture of \emph{independent} (factorized) kernels defined on diamond-confined graphs, which will then be suitably normalize by a factor \(e^{t_0\cdot \displace(\gamma)}\) to obtain probability kernels.
+Let us describe informally the second part of the proof.
+So far the probability of a given cluster linking~$0$ to~$x$ is decomposed as a product of conditional kernels (which are \emph{not} probability kernels).
+The idea is now to represent this as a mixture of \emph{independent} (factorized) kernels defined on diamond-confined graphs.
+Then we will suitably normalize them by a factor \(e^{t_0\cdot \displace(\gamma)}\) to obtain probability kernels.